Neeraj-Kashyap-Harman/Parallel_Computing/README.md

 3] Matrix vector multiplication works well

-4] Matrix Vector multiplication by file (THIS IS REMAINING TO CODE)
+4] Matrix Vector multiplication by file (THIS IS REMAINING TO CODE) matrix.txt and vector.txt are the input files.

-matrix.txt and vector.txt are the input files.
+5] Calculating the error (Works well) graph.txt contains the points for plotting the graph.